Are you concerned that your child has trouble paying attention to you when you’re talking?

 Their mind may wander and they might start thinking about other things that aren’t what they should be focusing on.

-They might struggle to stay on track with minor tasks and bounce from one activity to another, or start a new activity without finishing the first one.
+They might struggle to stay on track with minor tasks and bounce from one activity to another.

-They may also try to multitask.
+Or, they may try to multitask.

 On the other hand, they may outperform others on other tasks.